PC 270.1 California

 PC 270.1 is a misdemeanor crime in California, and can earn you:

-How Can I Defend Myself if I Am Wrongfully Accused of Letting My Child Skip School?
+How Can I Defend Against Wrongful Accusations of Letting My Child Skip School?

 It is only a crime for your child to be repeatedly absent from school if you did not reasonably supervise your child’s attendance.
-In a case where a parent took reasonable steps to make sure their child attended school, they could not be charged with violating PC 270.1.
+If a parent took reasonable steps to ensure their child attended school, they cannot face charges for violating PC 270.1.

 Example: A mother drives her 8th-grade son to and from school every single day.
 Her child frequently waits for his mother to drive off, and then skips school, only to return to be picked up.
 The child also makes sure to pick up any phone call from the school that notifies his mother of his truancies.